Session Introduction

 03

-Alpha decay from strategy crowding
+Alpha decay from strategy overcrowding

 04